-The Neuroscience Interdisciplinary Minor is administered by the Neuroscience Advisory Committee.
-The faculty liaison is Professor Julio Ramirez.
+The neuroscience interdisciplinary minor is administered by the Neuroscience Advisory Committee, and the faculty liaison is Prof. Julio Ramirez.

-You should submit a written proposal to the Advisory Committee by the last day of the spring semester of the junior year.
+You should submit a written proposal to Prof. Ramirez (firstname.lastname@example.org) by the last day of the spring semester of the junior year.
 The proposal should specify the courses that will be used to satisfy the interdisciplinary minor requirements.
-If any of the courses are to be independent studies, research courses, or seminars, you must provide the Advisory Committee with a complete description of the courses before the semester of enrollment.
+If any of the courses are to be independent studies, research courses, or seminars, you must provide the advisory committee with a complete description of the courses before the semester of enrollment.

-Certification of completion of all requirements for the interdisciplinary minor is made by the Registrar upon recommendation of the Neuroscience Advisory Committee.
+Certification of completion of all requirements for the interdisciplinary minor is made by the Registrar upon recommendation of the advisory committee.

 Additional information about the neuroscience interdisciplinary minor is available in the College Catalog.